zaskem/slackbot-tempestweather/README.md

 Three configuration files exist in the `config/` directory.
 Example/Stubout versions are provided, and each of these files should be copied without the `.example` extension (e.g. `cp bot.php.example bot.php`):

 * `bot.php`
+* `nws.php`
 * `slack.php`
 * `tempest.php`
-* `nws.php`

 Edit each file as necessary for your bot.
 Note that as the bot goes into production, several dynamic `[title].generated.php` files will also end up in the `config/` directory.
 They, and files automatically generated in the `config/history/` directory, can be ignored and should not be edited.

 Before the bot can properly respond to requests, two scripts must be manually invoked on the bot host to generate access lists and metadata:
-1. `php SlackUsers.php` will generate the "access list" of accounts in your Workspace, which is required to loosely "authenticate" a valid request.
+1. `php jobs/SlackUsers.php` will generate the "access list" of accounts in your Workspace, which is required to loosely "authenticate" a valid request.
-2. `php GenerateStationMetadata.php` will obtain the Tempest station metadata, which is required for all other Tempest API calls.
+2. `php jobs/GenerateStationMetadata.php` will obtain the Tempest station metadata, which is required for all other Tempest API calls.

 Assuming both commands complete without issue, you can "install" the web request handler for your slash command.
 It is very important to understand that the `requesthandler/index.php` file is _not_ intended to be present at the same location as the rest of the bot source. `requesthandler/index.php` should be copied to the path you specified as the `Request URL` of your slash command and edit line 6 (`$botCodePath`) accordingly.
 This ensures separation between components of the bot (e.g. keeping bot source and keys not publicly-available).